maloong2022/algorithm/Recursion.md

             return;
         }
         // the process of the current recursion

-        // chosen the index i of the nums recur(i+1);
-        chosen.push(numsArr[i]);
-        // not chosen the nums
+        // 1.not chosen the nums
         recur(i+1);
+        // 2.chosen the index i of the nums chosen.push(numsArr[i]);
+        recur(i+1);
         // pop to come back the condition of recursion chosen.pop();
     }
 }
 ```

+**组合**（选或不选，选 K 个）

 77. Combinations